Create passwords and PINs not easily associated with you

 Use caution with email and websites

-Most financial institutions have a secure "send us an email" feature on their Web sites (once you are logged on).
-Send personal information through known and trusted sites only.
-And if you manage your financial accounts online, you may want to check them regularly for any unusual activity.
+Most financial institutions have a secure messaging feature on their Web sites (once you are logged on).
+Send personal information through known and trusted sites only; and, if you manage your financial accounts online, check them regularly for any unusual activity.

 Also, technology changes quickly.
-Keep your personal computer's virus and firewall software current.
-Your employer is responsible for safeguarding your work computer, but you are responsible for your home computer.
+Keep your computer's virus and firewall software current.
+Your employer plays a role in safeguarding your work devices, but you are responsible for your personal computer, tablet phone, router, etc.

 Back to Top